Asylum Blackout: Plot

 George sees Harry smiling at all of the mayhem, appearing to be the ringleader of the riots.
 The threesome run around the asylum, finding the head guard decapitated.
 They eventually make their way to the head guard's office and use the landline phone to call the police, but are told that the police will be unable to respond for at least an hour.
 Eventually, the prisoners capture Ricky and fatally impale him in front of George, Max, and William.
 At Harry's urging, the inmates storm the head guard office, although the cooks manage to kill all of the ones who attack however, Max's nose is bitten off in the struggle.

 The three flee back to the kitchen, but eventually George is knocked out and Max is captured.
 When George awakens, he is naked and tied to a table.
 George is forced to watch as inmates burn Max alive on the stove top.
 One inmate also begins mutilating George, though eventually George convinces him to leave him alone.
 George is finally confronted by Harry, who begins to gleefully eat his own fingers.
 George screams at Harry to end the madness to no avail.
 George hears police sirens and soon, William leads the police into the kitchen, but Harry has disappeared.

 As the medics begin wheeling George out of the asylum, he looks over to see the corpse of Harry, with all his fingers intact, apparently having been killed at the very beginning of the riot.
 Apparently, George has hallucinated Harry's presence throughout the night.
 The film jumps ahead to focus on George in a bed while Lynn cries at his side.
 George has a vacant expression, having seemingly been driven mad by his experience.
 The camera zooms into George's mind where he is still working in the cafeteria with his bandmates, and the inmates are still on the loose.

 Cast

 Release

-The film was released in the USA on 4 May 2012 as Asylum Blackout.
+The Incident was released in the United States on May 4, 2012, under the title Asylum Blackout.

 Reception

+On the review aggregator website Rotten Tomatoes, Asylum Blackout holds an approval rating of 58%, indicating mixed reviews.

+Jake from ManlyMovie.net remarked that while the film showcases S. Craig Zahler's "bloodthirsty imagination," it "falls quite short of his other works, notably Bone Tomahawk".
+Meagan Navarro of Bloody Disgusting highlighted the film's "unapologetic revelry in exploitation and violence," noting that it delivers a "deliberately paced descent into the bowels of a prison for bone-crunching insanity."
+C. H. Newell from Father Son Holy Gore praised the film's atmosphere, stating that it is "absolutely a beautifully grim horror-thriller," with a haunting score and rich visuals that make it "an especially effective little horror-thriller that has plenty of psychological terror in store for its viewers."

+Accolades

-The film was nominated at the Brussels International Fantastic Film Festival for the Golden Raven, the highest prize given to a film presented at the festival.
+Asylum Blackout was nominated for the Golden Raven at the Brussels International Fantastic Film Festival, but lost to I Saw the Devil.